Nabla Dictation

 Personal Dictionary

-Words that aren't spelled properly by Nabla Dictation can be added in your custom dictionary.
-This feature is shared with your Nabla Ambient account, so that you don't need to configure these words twice.
+Words that are not spelled properly by Nabla Dictation can be added into your 'Custom Dictionary'.
+This feature is shared with your Nabla Ambient account, so that you do not need to configure this twice.

 Under “…” > Settings > Custom Dictionary.